-His ongoing collection, not open to the public because some of it was stolen, was his pride and joy.
+His ongoing collection was not open to the public because some of it was stolen.
+It was his pride and joy.
 Only people he trusted implicitly got to visit his Music Room, located in his 19-bedroom mansion, in upstate New York.

 Peter was a mystery man with no known surviving family members.
 He was a self-made man, and a wizard.
 His ability to predict when stocks would go up, or down, or even the future, came from long years of training by the Coven that raised him.

 When the witches sent him out on his own he was 21-years old and savvy in the ways of the world.
 Getting rich was easy.
 Entertaining himself was more difficult at first.
 Until he discovered a love of music.